CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 ### Task 1: Create Database

-In this, you will creates a new solution container in your dev environment.
+In this, you will create a new solution container in your dev environment.

 1. Navigate to the Power Apps maker portal.